CompuTec/computec-docs/docs/wms/user-guide/storage-units/su-pick-and-pack.md

 ![SU Pick and Pack Operations](./media/FromSalesOrder5.webp)

-1. After selecting From Sales Order, the Warehouse selection screen opens.
+1. After selecting **From Sales Order**, the Warehouse selection screen opens.
 You can choose warehouse or just skip that step.
-Then, the Customer Selection screen opens.
+Then, the **Customer Selection** screen opens.

     ![Customer Selection](./media/CustomerSelection5.webp)
 2. Then, the list of orders appears.
 Select one or more, then press the blue Next button.